jrwspina/arithmetic-formatter/README.md

-### Arithmetic Formatter is a project part of freeCodeCamp's Scientific Computing with Python course.
+#### Arithmetic Formatter is a project part of freeCodeCamp's [Scientific Computing with Python course](https://www.freecodecamp.org/learn/scientific-computing-with-python/), the solution can be found in the file *arithmetic_arranger.py*.

 ### Assignment